eero-lehtinen/oklch-color-picker.nvim/README.md

   - Hex (`#RGB`, `#RGBA`, `#RRGGBB`, `#RRGGBBAA`), CSS (`rgb(..)`, `hsl(..)`, `oklch(..)`)
   - Can recognize any numbers in brackets as a color (e.g., `vec3(0.5, 0.5, 0.5)`)
   - Custom formats can be defined
-- Integrated [Oklch color picker](https://github.com/eero-lehtinen/oklch-color-picker) for perceptual color editing:
+- Integrated [color picker](https://github.com/eero-lehtinen/oklch-color-picker) using the perceptual Oklch color space:
-  - Uses lightness, chroma, and hue for intuitive adjustments
+  - Consists of lightness, chroma, and hue for intuitive adjustments
   - Based on [Oklab](https://bottosson.github.io/posts/oklab/) theory, using L<sub>r</sub> as [an improved lightness estimate](https://bottosson.github.io/posts/colorpicker/#intermission---a-new-lightness-estimate-for-oklab)

 ## Installation